 What everyone else invests in may not be in your best interest

-Investors in the last few years have been through the ringer.
+Investors in the last few years have been through the wringer.

-First we had a booming economy, technology rally, technology bubble burst, economic slowdown, war, recession, low interest rates, rising dollar, terrorism etc. then we had the energy boom, commodity prices spike and interest rates start to rise.
+First, we had a booming economy, technology rally, technology bubble burst, economic slowdown, war, recession, low-interest rates, a rising dollar, terrorism, etc. then we had the energy boom, commodity prices spike and interest rates start to rise.

 If you plan your finances based on the news you would have one tough ride.
 But if your finances are based on a plan that you follow on a regular basis, you would have felt more comfortable.

 First and foremost is that investors want to be comfortable with their finances.
-The two main parts of a retirement planning professionals job is to manage emotions and expectations and develop and follow a plan.
+The two main parts of a retirement planning professional’s job are to manage emotions and expectations and develop and follow a plan.